 Ingredients

 You will need the following items for a creamy ice candy base.
-The recipe card below also suggests flavoring for the ube, vanilla, and strawberry flavor!
+The recipe card below also tells what you need for the ube, vanilla, and strawberry flavors!

 - Water